rzeigler/waveguide/README.md

 `bracketExit` goes even further and allows the cleanup action to know how the action exited (interrupt, complete, error, etc.).

-Waveguide also provides some concurrency primitives such as the Semaphore, Mutex, Deferred, Ref, and Queue which allow for coordination between multiple running fibers. funfix does not provide an equivalents.
+Waveguide also provides some concurrency primitives such as the Semaphore, Mutex, Deferred, Ref, and Queue which allow for coordination between multiple running fibers. funfix does not provide equivalents.